yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 So what do we do then? german77 decided that the best solution is to {{< gh-hovercard "9676" "apply a 0.99996x multiplier" >}} to the received input from the sticks, just to avoid weird games from behaving incorrectly.

 People have been complaining about poor Joy-Con reception since, well, ever, and honestly, there’s a limit to how much we can do, only Nintendo knows what Bluetooth black magic they use to get good range on the Switch.
-Thankfully, the new custom Joy-Con driver allows us to have more freedom on the parameters of the Bluetooth connection, and german77 discovered that {{< gh-hovercard "9683" "disabling low power mode and calling `TriggersElapsed`" >}}, one of the available parameters, after establishing a connection is closer to what the console does, and should help improve range to some extent.
+Thankfully, the new custom Joy-Con driver allows us to have more freedom on the parameters of the Bluetooth connection, and german77 discovered that {{< gh-hovercard "9683" "disabling low power mode," >}} one of the available parameters, after establishing a connection is closer to what the console does, and should help improve range to some extent.

 Our general recommendations still apply: if you’re using an Intel WiFI + BT combo chipset, turn off WiFi, and make sure to have your phone away from the BT chipset and the Joy-Cons.
 It’s known that off-brand generic USB dongles provide better range than WiFi + BT combo chips.